The Bloomingdale

 Why This Project Matters

 For over a century, Bloomingdale has relied on local access to essential goods — not just as a convenience, but as a pillar of daily life.
-Without a grocery store, our village risks becoming a rural food desert, deepening existing challenges around poverty, transportation, nutrition, and community stability.
+Without a grocery store, our village risks becoming a rural food desert, deepening the challenges our neighbors already face — getting to work, getting to school, getting dinner on the table.

 This project exists because food access is not optional — it’s foundational.